 Tucking her big purse firmly under her arm, under the good Berber coat she wore, she set off with far less confidence than she normally felt, trying to look in every direction and beginning to feel more apprehensive the farther she walked.
 Maybe she should have called a cab?
 But that seemed silly to go just a block, and she walked a little faster.

 Walking carefully, she watched her footing instead of looking around her, and was startled to feel something brush her leg from the rear.
-Absolutely unable to decide whether to stand still or run, she turned to see what had touched the back of her legs and watched a scruffy cat vanish into the gloom between two buildings.
+Absolutely unable to decide whether to stand still or run, she turned and saw a scruffy cat vanish into the gloom between two buildings.
 Her mind knew that the cat posed no danger to her, but her heart rate remained high and she began to sweat under the fine silk of her best blouse.
 Then she could feel it on her face and in her hair as the breeze freshened.

 Suddenly aware of a police siren in the distance, she was dismayed to realize that it was at least a block or more away and fading fast.
 She thought about how she had always assumed that the police would be there to protect her if necessary.
 And then she knew that she needed to revisit that assumption soon, just as soon as she got to somewhere safe.
 She realized that she was the only person in the world right then who could do anything about it, and this was a very new and disturbing reality.
 She remembered all of the conversations her brother had tried to have with her about it, and how he had urged her to take some self defense classes, but she’d always put him off with assurances that she was perfectly safe in the city.
 It hurt her to admit it, but she had been wrong.